ember-community-russia/awesome-ember/README.md

 ### Benchmarking

 - [ember-macro-benchmark](https://github.com/krisselden/ember-macro-benchmark) - Benchmark recording of an ember app with running with 2 versions of Ember.
+- [ember-performance](https://github.com/eviltrout/ember-performance) - A suite of tests for EmberJS to help with performance
 - [emberperf](http://emberperf.eviltrout.com) - EmberPerformance (Between versions)

 ### Blogging